reportportal/agent-java-cucumber7/README.md

 - **Removed "Root User Story"**: The artificial "dummy" root suite that was previously created has been eliminated, making the test structure cleaner and more intuitive.
-This suite was introduced for ReportPortal server versions 4.x compatibility and prevented to maintain backward compatibility.
+This suite was introduced for ReportPortal server versions 4.x compatibility and preserved to maintain backward compatibility.
 Now it is time to get rid of it.

 - **Improved Hierarchy**: Before/After hooks are now properly nested within their parent Scenarios and Steps, creating a more logical test structure.